sanderdlm/runelogs/README.md

 This is the GitHub repository for the Runelogs project.

 * This website is a Symfony 4 application.
-* We're currently hosted on 2 $5 DigitalOcean droplets.
+* It's currently hosted on 2 $5 DigitalOcean droplet sunder my personal account.

 ## What

 Runelogs runs on an hourly, recurring task that fetches Runemetrics data for all its users and stores it.

-We keep a single experience record per skill, per player, per day.
+It keeps a single experience record per skill, per player, per day.
 Daily gains are calculated by subtracting two experience log from each other during runtime (but cached in Redis).

-We also have a very rudimentary name change detection in place based on Adventure Log history.
+There's also a very rudimentary name change detection in place based on Adventure Log history.

 ## Spread the Word!

 Runelogs needs users to fill it's database!
-If you like the project you can help spread the word by telling your friends about us in-game, on Discord, Twitter or Reddit.
+If you like the project you can help spread the word by telling your friends about it in-game, on Discord, Twitter or Reddit.

 ## How to Contribute